neo4j-partners/neo4j-microsoft-fabric/README.md

 ## Method 1: Using Spark Jupyter Notebook (load_from_spark.ipynb)

 **Description:**
-- This Spark-based Python code allows you to read data from Microsoft Fabric's Lakehouse.
+- This Spark-based Python code allows you to read data from Microsoft Fabric's Lakehouse using Fabric Data Engineering module.
 - You can read any set of nodes or relationships as a DataFrame in Spark, making it ideal for handling large volumes of data with high performance.

 ## Method 2: Using Cypher Queries (load_from_lakehouse.cypher)